ironhack-labs/lab-ajax-crud-characters/README.md

 - Get all the characters info from *[http://localhost:8000/characters](http://localhost:8000/characters)*
 - Get a single character info from *[http://localhost:8000/characters/:id](http://localhost:8000/characters/:id)*
 - Create a single character posting the data to *[http://localhost:8000/characters](http://localhost:8000/characters)*
-- Delete a single character through his id in *[http://localhost:8000/characters/:id](http://localhost:8000/characters/:id)*
+- Delete a single character through the id in *[http://localhost:8000/characters/:id](http://localhost:8000/characters/:id)*
-- Edit a single character through his id in *[http://localhost:8000/characters/:id](http://ih-crud-api.herokuapp.com/characters/:id)*
+- Edit a single character through the id in *[http://localhost:8000/characters/:id](http://ih-crud-api.herokuapp.com/characters/:id)*

 You have to create an Axios call for each of these actions.
 You can create as many functions as you need inside the class, but remember this class should only manage the API request and display the resulting value.